nexacopic/gpufucker/README.md

 # GPUFUCKER

 ### About

-Messes with the direct x calls because i thought it would be funny. i know hilarous PLEASE PLEASE PLEASE be careful as i have no idea if this will break stuff DO NOT REPLACE THE SYSTEM32 DLLS WITH THESE I HAVE NOT TESTED AND IT WILL BRICK YOUR WINDOWS INSTALL ok have fun
+This project manipulates DirectX calls because I thought it would be funny.
+Yes, I know, hilarious.

+**IMPORTANT:** Please be extremely careful.
+I have no idea if this will break your system in any way.

+**DO NOT** replace any system DLLs (like those in System32) with these files.
+I have not tested them, and doing so **may brick your Windows installation**.

+Okay, now go have fun!

+### Progress

+- DirectX 1-7, DirectDraw, and Direct3D (ddraw.dll) --------- **NOT STARTED**
+- DirectX 8, Direct3D (d3d8.dll) ------------------------------- **NOT STARTED**
+- DirectX 9, Direct3D (d3d9.dll) ------------------------------- **STARTED** (No progress yet)

 # ORIGINAL README
 # DirectX Wrappers